New Zealand pellitory

 Succulent-stemmed, spreading, flaccid to erect, diffuse, sparsely pubescent, annual herb forming solitary stems or tufted patches up to 500 mm diameter.
 Branches succulent, slender, weakly erect to erect, up to 800 mm long, pale green, translucent white or pale pink, usually hardened at base.
 Leaves membranous, mostly thin and delicate in shaded sites and subsucculent in exposed sites growing on guano.
 Petiole filiform to subterete, 10-60 mm long.
 Lamina 10-60 × 10-30 mm, pale green to dark green above, paler below (very rarely pink-tinged), suborbicular, broad-ovate, rhomboic-ovate, base cuneately narrowed, apex obtuse to weakly acuminate.
 Inflorescence a greenish-white, congested 2-8-flowered cyme; bracteoles linear, bracteoles equal to or more usually larger than perianth at fruiting; perianth-segments more or less pilose, pistillate enlarged in fruit.
 Achenes 1.0-1.5 mm long, dark glossy brown, ovoid.

-Distinguished from the two other naturalised pellitories (P. judaica and P. officinalis) by its annual growth habit, petioles usually longer than the leaf blade; and by the bracteoles which are equal to or or greater in length than the perianth at fruiting.
-Parieteria debilis leaves are often very thin and membranous, and wilt easily one picking, but this is not a diagnostic character for plants of thsi species which grow in richly manured soils in exposed coastal situations, as these plants may have very fleshy, succulent leaves.
+Distinguished from the two other naturalised pellitories (P. judaica and P. officinalis) by its annual growth habit, petioles usually longer than the leaf blade; and by the bracteoles which are equal to or greater in length than the perianth at fruiting.
+Parieteria debilis leaves are often very thin and membranous, and wilt easily once picking, but this is not a diagnostic character for plants of this species which grow in richly manured soils in exposed coastal situations, as these plants may have very fleshy succulent leaves.
 As a rule Parietaria debilis is a pale green to dark green colour, while the other two naturalised species often have red or pink-pigmented stems and leaves.
 However, sometimes these colours are seen in Parietaria debilis as well.

 Throughout the year